HenChao/good-pop-bad-pop-vr/README.md

 * Commit and push changes through git to GitHub.
 * On laptop, pull the changes.

 And continue with the pull/push process between both devices as needed.
 Overall, once the majority of the work was completed on the environment setup, the rest of the process and workflow was simple.
-Though I will admit that having previous knowledge of working with Linux, terminal environment, and git helped greatly with troubleshooting problems with the environment setup.
+Though I will admit that having previous knowledge of working with Linux, working in a terminal environment, and git helped greatly with troubleshooting problems with the environment setup.

 ## Limitations